simplyequipped/pyjs8call/README.md

 ### Modules

-The following modules are loaded and enabled by default.
-Some setup (i.e. setting callback functions) is required to used certain features.
+Some setup (i.e. setting callback functions) is required to used certain module features.
+Most modules are initialized automatically by pyjs8call.client.

 **Client** (pyjs8call.client)

-The main interface to the JS8Call application.
+The main JS8Call API interface.
 Includes many functions for reading and writting settings as well as sending various types of messages.

+**JS8Call** (pyjs8call.js8call)

+Manages the TCP socket communication with the JS8Call application.

 **Application Monitor** (pyjs8call.appmonitor)

-Manage the startup of the JS8Call application (if needed), as well as the restarting of the application if closed.
+Manages the start and stop of the JS8Call application, as well as the restarting of the application if closed.

-**JS8Call Configuration Handler** (pyjs8call.confighandler)
+**Configuration Handler** (pyjs8call.confighandler)

-Read from and write to the JS8Call.ini config file to change virtually any setting, including creating and activating configuration profiles.
-Specific knowledge of the configuration file options is required.
-Configuring options incorrectly may cause the JS8Call application not to start.
+Reads from and writes to the JS8Call.ini config file to change virtually any setting, including creating and activating configuration profiles. *Specific knowledge of the configuration file options is required.
+Configuring options incorrectly may cause the JS8Call application not to start.*

-**Station Spot Monitor** (pyjs8call.spotmonitor)
+**Spot Monitor** (pyjs8call.spotmonitor)

-Store heard station data.
-Spot data can be queried for various uses, and spot callbacks can be set for all heard stations or for specific stations.
+Monitors recent station spots.
+Spot data can be queried for various uses, and spot callbacks can be set for any heard stations and/or for specific stations.

-**TX Window Monitor** (pyjs8call.windowmonitor)
+**Window Monitor** (pyjs8call.windowmonitor)

-Monitor tx frames to calculate the beginning and end of the transmit window.
+Monitors the start and end of the next tx window.
+Tx frames are used to determine the start of a tx window, and the speed setting is used to determine the length of the tx window.

 **Offset Monitor** (pyjs8call.offsetmonitor)

-Monitor recent activity and automatically move the offset frequency to an unsed portion of the pass band if a heard signal overlaps with the current offset.
+Manages JS8Call offset frequency relative to activity in the pass band.
+The offset frequency is automatically moved to an unsed portion of the pass band if a recently heard signal overlaps with the current offset.
 Signal bandwidth is calculated based on the speed of each heard signal.
-Only decoded signal data is available from JS8Call, so other QRM cannot be handled.
+Only decoded signal data is available from the JS8Call API so other QRM cannot be handled.

 **TX Monitor** (pyjs8call.txmonitor)

-Monitor the JS8Call transmit text box for given messages.
-Notification of a completed message transmission is handled via callback function.
+Monitors JS8Call tx text for queued messages.
+Notification of a message status change (sending, complete, failed) is handled via callback function.

 &nbsp;